Caving: Safety

 Caves can be dangerous places; hypothermia, falling, flooding, falling rocks and physical exhaustion are the main risks.
 Rescuing people from underground is difficult and time-consuming, and requires special skills, training, and equipment.
 Full-scale cave rescues often involve the efforts of dozens of rescue workers (often other long-time cavers who have participated in specialized courses, as normal rescue staff are not sufficiently experienced in cave environments), who may themselves be put in jeopardy in effecting the rescue.
 This said, caving is not necessarily a high-risk sport (especially if it does not involve difficult climbs or diving).
 As in all physical sports, knowing one's limitations is key.

 Caving in warmer climates carries the risk of contracting histoplasmosis, a fungal infection that is contracted from bird or bat droppings.
 It can cause pneumonia and can disseminate in the body to cause continued infections.

-In many parts of the world, leptospirosis ("a type of bacterial infection spread by animals" including rats) is a distinct threat due to the presence of rat urine in rainwater or precipitation that enters the caves water system.
+In many parts of the world, leptospirosis, a type of bacterial infection spread by animals including rats, is a distinct threat.
+The presence of rat urine in rainwater or precipitation that enters the cave's water system is the primary vector of infection.
 Complications are uncommon, but can be serious.

-Safety risks while caving can be minimized by using a number of techniques:
+These safety risks while caving can be minimized by using a number of techniques: